Water and waterways

 Over the past two centuries, our land clearing, farming practices, invasive plants and animals, unsustainable water usage, increased urbanisation, poor industrial and business practices, and climate change, have contributed to the degradation of the health of our waterways.
 Signs of this decline in the health of our waterways include the loss of biodiversity, toxic algal blooms, declining water availability and water quality, increased salinity, and sedimentation.
 This in turn affects the health of our rivers, creeks and wetlands.

-A number of key legislation, plans and policies exist at a national, state, regional and local scale to guide future water and waterway management, including the National Water Quality Management Strategy, the Murray Darling Basin Plan, the NSW Water Quality and River Flow Objectives, the Central West Local Land Services Local Strategic Plan and Dubbo Community Strategic Plan 2036.
+A number of key legislation, plans and policies exist at a national, state, regional and local level to guide future water and waterway management.
+These include the National Water Quality Management Strategy, the Murray Darling Basin Plan, the NSW Water Quality and River Flow Objectives, the Central West Local Land Services Local Strategic Plan and Dubbo and Wellington Community Strategic Plans.

-Council plays an integral role in the management of local water resources through its role as a water utility manager, and through strategic planning, development controls, compliance and regulation, management of sewage and stormwater, and education of the local community.
-Key management plans include:
+Dubbo Regional Council is an active member of the Central West Environment & Waterways Alliance.
+This is a partnership of 18 Councils across Central Western NSW, working in conjunction with the Central West and Central Tablelands Local Lands Service to improve environmental outcomes.
+Council also plays an integral role in the management of local water resources through its role as a water utility manager, and through strategic planning, development controls, compliance and regulation, management of sewage and stormwater, and education of the local community.